-Today I’m sharing the Easiest Cranberry Sauce Recipe EVER.
+Today I’m sharing a very Easy Cranberry Sauce recipe.
 I promise!

 See?
 Easy!
 There really isn’t any excuse for buying the cans this year.
 Try it homemade.